Coronavirus: Victoria St Countdown accidentally reopened day after Covid-19 case visit

 "We obviously didn't choose for this person to escape quarantine and come into our store, and have acted as safely, proactively and efficiently as possible with our team and customer safety top of mind at all times."

-At a media conference earlier today, Air Commodore Digby Webb gave a detailed break-down of the movements of the man.
+At a media conference earlier today, Air Commodore Digby Webb gave a detailed breakdown of the movements of the man.

-The man was logged into smoking area at 6.51pm and escaped via the fence section being replaced.
+The man was logged into a smoking area at 6.51pm and escaped via the fence section being replaced.
 He walked to the Countdown, taking a relatively indirect route arriving at 7.02pm.
 He spent 20 minutes there and then took a phone call for 22 minutes, which ended at 7.42pm.
 He then took an indirect route back to the hotel, arriving at 7.58pm.

-During this time he walked along Albert Street, Customs St East, Queen St and Victoria Street West.
+During this time he walked along Albert St, Customs St East, Queen St and Victoria St West.

 Police turned up at the supermarket at 9.30pm, after the man had returned to the hotel.